McIntosh Loudspeaker Division Part 1

 About this time the Stereo Technology

-(Stereotech) line was introduced.
+(Stereotech) line is introduced.
 To complement the

 purchased with a walnut vinyl laminate.
 Unfortunately the increase in material